marcobonici/blinded_challenge_analysis/README.md

 julia submitter.jl --help
 ``

 for a list of options.
+In order to run the script, run it from _within_ the scripts folder.

 ## Authors
-- Marco Bonici, INAF-IASF (Milano)
+- Marco Bonici, PostDoctoral Researcher, INAF-IASF (Milano)
-- Guido D'Amico, UNiversità degli Studi di Parma
+- Guido D'Amico, Associate Professor, Università degli Studi di Parma